 The aims of this module are therefore:

-- To identify how they are strategically and operationally managed and exploited effectively within and between organisations.
+• To identify how they are strategically and operationally managed and exploited effectively as part of an organisation’s digital strategy

-- To develop skills in the techniques of information and knowledge management
+• To develop skills in analysing and devising effective knowledge management and digital strategies

 On successful completion of this course unit, students should be able to:

 - Appreciate the roles of information and knowledge as essential organisational resources that require strategically planning, managing and exploiting effectively.